carlos27g/LibrarySystem/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name '.TransportProblem' is invalid and this project uses 'TransportProblem' instead.
+* The original package name '.LibrarySystem' is invalid and this project uses 'LibrarySystem' instead.

 # Getting Started